zriyansh/signoz.io/opentelemetry/2022-05-20-opentelemetry-go.md

 **Step 3: Declare environment variables for configuring OpenTelemetry**

-Declare the following variables in `main.go` which we will use to configure OpenTelemetry:
+Declare the following global variables in `main.go` which we will use to configure OpenTelemetry:

 ```go
 var (